-То Credit Monitoring services enroll in charge, please log at no on to https://secure.identityforce.com/benefit/hotbhn and follow the instructions provided.
+charge, Credit Monitoring services please To enroll in at no log on to https://secure.identityforce.com/benefit/muscatinepw and follow the instructions provided.
 When prompted please provide the following unique code to receive services: .
 In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
-The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
+The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.